mukto90/ncrypt/readme.md

-# Ncrypt : A 2-way encryption system
+# Ncrypt : A two-way encryption system

-A simple PHP class to encrypt a string and decrypt an encrypted string
+A simple PHP class to encrypt a string, and decrypt an encrypted string

 ## Steps